Esteban Gutiérrez: Formula 3 Euro Series

 For 2009, Gutiérrez moved up to the Formula 3 Euro Series with a seat at reigning champions ART Grand Prix alongside Jules Bianchi, Valtteri Bottas and Adrien Tambay.
 He finished ninth overall in the championship, taking two podiums at the Nürburgring and Dijon Prenois.

-He ended the season with 26 points altogether.
+Gutiérrez ended the season with 26 points altogether.
 He also competed in two rounds of the British Formula 3 season, taking a podium and fastest lap at the Algarve International Circuit, racing against eventual champion Daniel Ricciardo.

 GP3 Series

 2010 saw Gutiérrez move to the GP3 Series, competing for ART Grand Prix.
 He joined Pedro Nunes and Alexander Rossi at the team.
 Gutiérrez won the inaugural season with two races to spare by taking pole position, and the resultant two bonus points that came with it, for the final race weekend in Monza.
 Gutiérrez dominated the whole season as he scored ten times out of the sixteen races, with eight podium finishes and five wins.